cmu-pasta/linux-kernel-enriched-corpus/README.md

 ## 1.4.
 Results

 Experiments performed by fuzzing 1 instance using 2VCPUs and 4GB RAM for 24 hours.
+Corpus comparison experiments performed with 8 such VMs.

 System Used : [ThinkMate](https://www.thinkmate.com/system/rax-xf2-11s1-sh), Intel® Xeon® Gold 6226R.